StEugen/cybersamurai/Opus-5/README.md

 7) File browser: for files transition <br>
 8) Navigation page: made by me, ig <br>

-There is should be an idea, cherry if you will call it <br>
+There is should be an idea, something special<br>